 Thursday, May 3, 2018

 We arrived hassle-free, but Wednesday quickly morphed into Thursday and it was early afternoon the following day when we landed in Tokyo due to what was now a pesky +17-hour time difference compared to Honolulu.
 We passed customs and immigration and took the train into town, as the airport is quite far out and the train is just the easiest and most efficient way of doing it.
 We always have a little bit of trouble deciphering the ticket process for trains in Tokyo, but Anna sorted it out, and then we had to find our platform for the correct train.
 When we finally figured it out, the train was already waiting for us so I told Anna to board first, which she did with her luggage… then the train doors closed and left me stranded on the platform with my suitcase, Anna giving me a very stressed look out of the train window as it pulled away.
 We would be so shit at The Amazing Race.
 I soon received a text off her saying that she would get off at the next station, I should catch the next train, and she would board that one too.
 Surprisingly, we pulled it off!
 I caught the next train, texted Anna what carriage I was in and she met me, a look of relief washing over her face, followed by uncontrollable laughter.
 We were actually quite fortunate because we were going to catch the express train, the only reason we didn’t was because we would have to wait almost half an hour.
-It would’ve been absolute chaos if we had’ve wait for it and then this happened.
+It would’ve been absolute chaos if we had’ve waited for it and then this happened.

 Anyway, we took our train to Shinjuku Station and walked through the crazy Shinjuku pedestrian traffic with our suitcases until we arrived at our home for the next four nights, the Granbell Hotel, checked in, and took the elevator to our suite on the 17th floor where we showered and tried to memorise the instructions for our toilet so we wouldn’t have to read them every time we needed to go: